 \section{Introduction}

-The rapid advancement of large language models (LLMs)~\citep{Brown:2020gpt3,Chowdhery2022PaLMSL} has underscored the importance of evaluating their alignment with human intent in generated responses, making it an active field of research.
-Traditional n-gram metrics like BLEU \cite{papineni-etal-2002-bleu} and ROUGE \cite{lin-2004-rouge}, as well as more sophisticated model-based evaluations such as BERTScore \cite{bertscore} and BARTScore \cite{bart-score}, are insufficient for thoroughly assessing this alignment.
+The rapid advancement of Large Language Models (LLMs)~\citep{Brown:2020gpt3,Chowdhery2022PaLMSL} has underscored the importance of evaluating their alignment with human intent in generated responses, making it an active field of research.
+Traditional n-gram metrics like BLEU \cite{papineni-etal-2002-bleu} and ROUGE \cite{lin-2004-rouge}, as well as more sophisticated model-based evaluations such as BERTScore \cite{bertscore} and BARTScore \cite{bart-score}, are insufficient for thoroughly assessing this alignment \cite{he-etal-2023-blind}.
 While human evaluation provides the most accurate measure of model performance and valuable insights, it can often be costly and time-consuming.
 As a result, there is a growing demand for automated assessment methods that can consistently align with human judgments while being more efficient and cost-effective.

-ChatGPT~\citep{chatgpt} and GPT-4 \cite{gpt4} have recently demonstrated remarkable performance across various tasks, leading to their widespread use as both the human annotators \cite{it-with-gpt4, Xu2023BaizeAO} and evaluators \cite{vicuna2023, it-with-gpt4, Sun2023PrincipleDrivenSO, Zhou2023LIMALI, Gao2023LLaMAAdapterVP,PandaLM, safe-rlhf}.
-For example, vicuna's evaluation pipeline \cite{vicuna2023} has garnered significant interest due to its simplicity and interpretability, as it allows GPT-4 to score and compare candidate responses and provide explanations.
-However, it is not clear how reliable LLMs are as evaluators, as they are known to be sensitive to textual instructions and inputs \cite{icl-survey,unfaithful-cot,bowman2023eight}.
-This raises important questions about the resilience of this approach against perturbations, such as the ordering of candidates during scoring.
-As a result, further investigation into the evaluation of alignment with LLMs is both necessary and timely.
+ChatGPT~\citep{chatgpt} and GPT-4 \cite{gpt4} have recently demonstrated remarkable performance across various tasks, leading to their widespread use as both the annotators \cite{it-with-gpt4, Xu2023BaizeAO} and evaluators \cite{vicuna2023, it-with-gpt4, Sun2023PrincipleDrivenSO, Zhou2023LIMALI, Gao2023LLaMAAdapterVP,PandaLM, dubois2023alpacafarm, wang2023far}.
+For example, The evaluation pipeline of Vicuna \cite{vicuna2023} has gained significant interest and wide usage due to its simplicity and interpretability.
+It prompts GPT-4 to score and compare candidate responses and provide explanations, making it a valuable tool for evaluation.
+However, it is unclear how reliable LLMs are as evaluators, as they are known to be sensitive to textual instructions and inputs \cite{icl-survey,unfaithful-cot,bowman2023eight}.
+This raises questions about the resilience of this paradigm against perturbations, such as the ordering of candidates during scoring, potentially becoming the Achilles' Heel that can be easily hacked for unreliable evaluations.